Chelsea fires coach Frank Lampard halfway through 2nd season

-LONDON (AP) — Frank Lampard was fired by Chelsea on Monday halfway through his second season in charge of the London club after being unable to replicate his success as the club’s record scorer in his first Premier League managerial job.
+Frank Lampard was fired by Chelsea on Monday halfway through his second season in charge after being unable to replicate his success as the club’s record scorer in his first Premier League managerial job.

 Chelsea has lost five of its last eight Premier League games and dropped to ninth place, despite Lampard benefiting from nearly $300 million spent on new players for this season.

-Chelsea said the performances had not shown “any clear path to sustained improvement” — making a change of managers necessary.
+Chelsea said the performances had “not met expectations” and left the team “without any clear path to sustained improvement” — making a change of managers necessary with former Paris Saint-Germain coach Thomas Tuchel set to be hired.

+Reflecting Lampard’s statement at the west London club, the firing was announced in a rare statement by owner Roman Abramovich.

 “This was a very difficult decision for the club, not least because I have an excellent personal relationship with Frank and I have the utmost respect for him,” owner Roman Abramovich said.
 “He is a man of great integrity and has the highest of work ethics.
 However, under current circumstances we believe it is best to change managers.

-“On behalf of everyone at the club, the Board and personally, I would like to thank Frank for his work as head coach and wish him every success in the future.
+“On behalf of everyone at the club, the board and personally, I would like to thank Frank for his work as head coach and wish him every success in the future.
 He is an important icon of this great club and his status here remains undiminished.
 He will always be warmly welcomed back at Stamford Bridge.”

+Lampard leaves with the lowest points-per-game record of the dozen managers since Abramovich bought the club in 2003.

-As the pressure has grown, the cracks were showing ahead of this weekend’s FA Cup win over Luton, when Lampard hit out at perceived negative coverage of the club.
+As the pressure has grown, the cracks were showing ahead of this weekend’s FA Cup win over Luton, when Lampard hit out at perceived negative coverage of the team.

-But his own shortcomings of a fledging coaching career were being exposed and sentimentality counted for little despite being instrumental to the trophy-laden revival of the club as a player since the takeover by Abramovich in 2003.
+But his own shortcomings of a fledging coaching career were being exposed and sentimentality counted for little despite being instrumental to the trophy-laden revival of the club as a player since the takeover by Abramovich.

 Chelsea brought back its midfield great as coach in 2019 despite him having only a single season’s experience in management in the second division with Derby.